Skip to content

 At the beginning of your GTM strategy, aiming for a 50/50 split between inbound and outbound will allow you to:

-• Land on achievable benchmarks
+• Land on achievable benchmarks.

 • Measure the two against each other from an efficiency/success perspective.

-This all starts with an estimated cost-per-lead (CPL).
+This starts with an estimated cost-per-lead (CPL).

 At Cognism, we bake in $30 as our worst-case scenario for content leads.
-Meanwhile it’s $250 for direct inbound demo requests from paid advertising.
+Meanwhile, it’s $250 for direct inbound demo requests from paid advertising.

-go to market strategy channels5.
-Choose your tactics
+go to market strategy channels

 Data